Numerical methods for multiscale inverse problems: Numerical experiments

-For a given vector of unknowns $\theta\in \RR^{N}$, it is possible to find a corresponding infinite dimensional parameter $m(x)$ that is uniquely determined from the values in $\theta$.
-In one experiment, we let $m(x)$ be a cubic spline interpolant using the values of $\theta\in \RR^{N}$.
-Predictions are made using HMM ``on the fly''.
+In one experiment, we restrict $m(x)$ to the space of cubic spline interpolants corresponding to the values given by the vector $\theta\in \RR^{N}$.
 An example of a microstructure with this kind of parametrization is shown in Figure \ref{fig:mcontinuous}.
-Table \ref{table:mcontinuous} contains the relative errors in the recovered parameter for different values of $N$.
+Forward predictions are made using HMM ``on the fly''.
+Table \ref{table:mcontinuous} contains the relative errors $\|m-\hat{m}\|/\|m\|$ in the recovered parameter for different values of $N$.

-The second parameter space for determining the minimizer of \refeq{gendatafromms} is the set of piecewise constant functions $m(x)$ (see Figure \ref{fig:mdiscontinuous} for an example of $m\rightarrow\aeps(m)$ in this case).
-Forward computations are made using a HMM solver that efficiently makes use of precomputed values of $\hat{A}(m)$.
+Another parameter space is the set of piecewise constant functions $m(x)$ (see Figure \ref{fig:mdiscontinuous}).
+Forward computations are made using a HMM solver that efficiently makes use of precomputed values of ${A}(m)$.
 Table \ref{table:mdiscontinuous} contains the errors in the recovered parameter for different values of $N$.

-Next, we assume that the unknown parameter $m$ is a vector valued function, where $M$ is the number of microscale features to be recovered.
-The theory developed earlier relates to a scalar parametrization, $M=1$.
-For the general problem, each function $m_{i}(x)$, $1\leq i \leq M$, is assumed to be a scalar function with $N$ degrees of freedom.
-Figure \ref{fig:aepsMN} shows the examples that we use of a coupled parameterization between two different features, $M=2$.
+We can extend the ideas in previous sections to unknown parameters $m$ of the form, where $M$ is the number of microscale features to be recovered.
+For the general problem, each function $m_{i}(x)$, $1\leq i \leq M$, is assumed to be a scalar function with $N$ degrees of freedom (see Figure \ref{fig:aepsMN}).